rlorigro/jungle_gym_cpp/README.md

 [//]: # (- CBAM channel/spatial attention)

-## Results
+## Results / Demos

+### Early implementation of Policy Gradient

 An example of a mildly successful Policy Gradient agent trained with entropy regularization.
 You can see that it has converged on a circling behavior for self-avoidance, and it randomly biases its circular motion toward the apple.
+This agent was trained with the deprecated 4-directional absolute action space as opposed to the 3-directional relative one.

+### A3CAgent

 ![Alt Text](data/pg_demo.gif)